-A full-time student earns academic eligibility for student participation in all voluntary activities by passing all authorized courses for the marking period which governs the student's specific activity and maintaining a 2.0 grade-point average for that grading period.
+A full-time student earns academic eligibility for student participation in all voluntary activities by passing and maintaining a 2.0 grade point average in all authorized courses for the marking period which governs the student's specific activity.
 If a student has a "W" code for a course, the grade at the time of withdrawal will be calculated into the term Grade Point Average (GPA) to determine eligibility.
 This provision does not apply to incoming ninth grade students.